Want to live and work in Australia? You can use your OET results for visas and registration, it can even help improve your work opportunities.

 To register to work as a healthcare practitioner in Australia, you need to apply for registration with the relevant national board.
 This registration is handled by AHPRA [Australian Health Practitioner Regulation Agency].
 It will require you to supply proof of your relevant healthcare qualifications and that you have the necessary English language skills.
 Many healthcare professionals applying for registration with AHPRA will use OET test results to show they have met the English requirements.

-Using Nurses as an example, AHPRA require the following OET scores:
+Using Nurses as an example, AHPRA requires the following OET scores:

-- 4 B grades in each of the 4 skills (Reading, Writing, Speaking and Listening) achieved within the last 2 years.
+- Four B grades in each of the 4 skills (Reading, Writing, Speaking and Listening) achieved within the last two years.

-- The 4 B grades must have been achieved in either 1 sitting or from a maximum of 2 sittings within a 6 month period.
+- The four B grades must have been achieved in either 1 sitting or from a maximum of two sittings within a six-month period.

 OET strongly encourages individuals wishing to register with AHPRA to contact them directly to check the requirements for their individual profession and situation.

-If you are interested in finding out more about the registration requirements in other countries which accept OET, follow the links for your profession: Who accepts OET?
+If you are interested in finding out more about the registration requirements in other countries which accept OET, follow the links for your profession.